The-J0Y/blitz-elixir-project/README.md

    became ultra convoluted for which a simpler solution would be just to put it in a separate module & have the supervised workers made calls to that instead of the parent.
+4. (03/27/22) Considering the original user input summoner may also be playing matches in real time, the pool of all monitored summoners this summoner has played with in the last five matches would be constantly changing as the original summoner completes new matches over time not even just over the course of an hour but over an indefinite amount of time & possibly every summoner played with in the last seven, ten, or fifteen matches.
+Such a pool of summoners would have to be dynamically supervised so that when this "root" summoner completes a match, new summoners could be pooled in while old summoners could be pulled out possibly with an ETS cache to keep track?
+5. (03/25/22) The rate-limiter that was originally implemented used an ETS cache table & erlang's built in atomic counter to keep track of the number of requests.
+   When the OTP task scheduling mechanism was transferred over to the Monitor.Player module, I had also considered using an ETS cache to keep track of the summoner worker's data & keep track of played matches everytime the module sent itself messages every minute.
+I would imagine that using an ETS cache would be more optimal with respect to the application's overall complexity since all operations for using the ETS cache is in constant time, as opposed to its current implementation utilizing the GenServer state but found myself a bit pressed for time to adapt it & have it compatible with other modules.
+This hit me hard in the sense that it pained me to realize the hard way of why the software development maxim of "CLOSED TO MODIFICATION, OPEN TO EXTENSION" is super important.